lukaszmadrzynski/Website-Update/content/pages/ecotours/elephant-hill.md

       *   Personal expenses (souvenirs, etc.).

-      *   Gratuities for the guide.
+      *   Gratuities for the guides.

       **Ecotour Time:**

       *   Morning Sessions starts at 8:00 AM and finish around 1:00 PM.

       *   Afternoon Sessions start at 2:00 PM and finish around 6:00 PM.

     actions: []
     media: